 - IATI Organisation Identifiers - Guidance on how to create your unique IATI Org ID.

-- Updating your data - Regular update of data - Once published, how information should be regularly updated.
+- Updating Your Data and Making Changes to Your Organisation Details - Regular update of data - Once published, how information should be regularly updated.

 Key process inputs¶

 The IATI publishing process is entirely dependent on:

 The IATI publishing process produces the following regularly updated set of information products:

 - Implementation Schedule (optional but recommended.
 Mandatory for Busan signatories and DFID grantees)

 - One or more IATI XML Activity file(s)